knative/docs/docs/bookstore/page-1/pg1-review-svc-1.md

 Deploy ML workflow: Sentiment Analysis.
 Please make sure you pass the Validate test before proceeding.
 [Copy of 2 - Create Sentiment Analysis Service](https://docs.google.com/document/d/1PTGyeY-4kZHqagjhhCNspX6Xk8Erv4-mLaoUBWOiQtM/edit#heading=h.i4o4yil4sueh)
 ```

-This should now accurately reflect the content from Step 5 onward as per the provided HTML file.
-If there are any additional corrections or specific areas that need attention, please let me know.